Glen Eden: Local government

+The first authority to administered the area was the Waikomiti Road District, established 26 September 1867, it began operation in 1870 and was dissolved in 1886.
 From the 1840s, the rural area that would become Glen Eden was known as the Parish of Waikomiti in the County of Eden.
 By the early 20th century, the area was administered as a part of the Waitemata County, a vast area which administered much of West and Northern Auckland.
 The area was a part of the Waikumete Riding, a section of the county which covered Glen Eden (then Waikumete), Titirangi and Waiatarua.

 After World War II, a movement within the community began to separate the township of Waikumete from the surrounding Waitemata County, due to the perception that local government needed to increase rates to improve the area's roading.
 In 1921 this was achieved, and the Glen Eden Town Council was formed.
 The town board was composed of between 7 and 8 commissioners, of whom five served as chairman between 1922 and 1941: J Trefaskis, W H Shepherd, W E Martin, A J Routley and J H Harding.
 The town board's early days were known for much in-fighting between commissioners.

 In 1953, the town became the Glen Eden Borough, which allowed the council more autonomy, and granted them the ability to borrow money for local developments.

 In 1989, the boroughs of Glen Eden, Henderson and New Lynn and Waitemata City (the former Waitemata County) merged to form the Waitakere City.
 New Lynn and Glen Eden were administered together as parts of the New Lynn Ward.
 On 1 November 2010, the Auckland Council was formed as a unitary authority governing the entire Auckland Region, with Glen Eden becoming a part of the Waitākere Ranges local board area, administered by the Waitākere Ranges Local Board.

 Glen Eden is represented on the Auckland Council by Waitākere ward councillors Ken Turner and Shane Henderson.